Modern Slavery and Ethics Statement

 - Protection of the environment

 Our commitment to responsible and ethical sourcing is ongoing and our buying department works closely with suppliers, inspecting new products and production methods with the aim to source more environmentally sustainable products.

 Our doormats are produced in Kerala, India using waste coconut fibre and are produced in small community cooperatives, increasing employment in remote locations.

-Products made from plastic, for example, our picnic range of lunch boxes, bottles & cups are all BPA and phthalate-free.
+Products made from plastic include our picnic range of lunch boxes, bottles & cups, which are all BPA and phthalate-free.